 A night of climbing with the Modo team

-Kristi Fuoco, Marketing and Social Media Specialist
+Kristi Fuoco, Marketing and Communications Specialist

 What happens when you pile a bunch of Modo employees into a van and get them to climb a bunch of walls?
 Much laughter and fun and a few sore muscles to boot.
 As a new employee to Modo, I wanted to see if my colleagues would join me at my favourite indoor bouldering hotspot, the Hive Climbing Gym in East Vancouver and much to my delight, a few brave souls were keen to try it out.